Northeast Philadelphia Man Claims Restaurant Denied Him Service After Mistaking ALS For Drunkenness

 Every day is a new challenge for Hare and his wife Bryanna.

-“Just to get dressed, just to brush his teeth, just to walk up and down the steps is literally a struggling for him,” Bryanna Hare said.
+“Just to get dressed, just to brush his teeth, just to walk up and down the steps is literally a struggle for him,” Bryanna Hare said.

 So when Hare and his friends went to Las Margaritas in Holmesburg on Friday night, he thought he’d grab a few drinks.